teckel12/LuaTelemetry/README.md

 ## Tips

 * Between flights (before armed), long-press Enter/dial and select `Reset telemetry` to reset telemetry values
-* Optional (but highly suggested) current sensor needed for fuel and current displays
+* If current sensor isn't present or battery isn't fully charged when plugged in, fuel gauge will be based on battery voltage
 * If fuel gauge isn't accurate, be sure you've set CLI values `smartport_fuel_unit` and `battery_capacity` correctly.
 Also, current sensor settings in the configurator need to be calibrated for proper amperage and fuel % data.
 * Uses transmitter settings for RSSI warning/critical levels for bar gauge range and audio/haptic warnings
 * Uses transmitter settings for transmitter voltage min/max for battery bar gauge in screen title